twisted/pydoctor/README.rst

   scope when possible, when impossible, the theoretical runtime scopes are used.
 A warning can be reported when an annotation name is ambiguous (can be resolved to different names depending on the scope context) with option ``-v``.
+* Use stricter verifications before marking an attribute as constant.
+* Do not trigger warnings when pydoctor cannot make sens of a potential constant attribute.

 pydoctor 23.4.1
 ^^^^^^^^^^^^^^^